 Workers have encountered a large unexploded bomb under a street in Turin, Italy.
-The weapon was discovered in the city’s historic district.
+The item was discovered in the city’s historic district.

-More than 10,000 residents living in a “red zone” were evacuated from the city centre.
-Additionally, a further 50,000 were advised to remain in their homes.
+More than 10,000 residents living in a “red zone” were evacuated from the city centre, with a further 50,000 advised to remain inside during the operation.

 Once on the scene, military experts identified the weapon as a British 500lb GP bomb.
-This type of bomb contains approximately 64kg of high explosive.
+This type of bomb contains approximately 64kg of high explosives.

-RAF Bomber Command utilised many different types and weights of HE bomb during WWII.
-In total, 531,334 x 500lb GP bombs were dropped, making it the most numerous HE bomb dropped by the British.
+The Royal Air Force utilised many different types and weights of high explosive bombs during WWII.
+In total, 531,334 500lb GP bombs were dropped, making it the most common high explosive bomb dropped by the British during the war.

 In June 1940, Turin was the first Italian city to be bombed by the RAF.
 However, it was not until the summer of 1943 that it sustained large scale air raids.
-Between July and August, 850 people were killed in Turin.
+Between July and August that year, 850 people were killed in Turin.

-The post-war evacuation of thousands of Italian citizens due to UXO being discovered is not an uncommon event.
+Due to this, the evacuation of thousands of Italian citizens due to UXO being discovered is not an uncommon event.
 In October 2019, 4,000 people were evacuated from the centre of Bolzano due to a large allied bomb being uncovered.

-Brimstone provides Intrusive Magnetometer Survey services to the U.K construction industry.
-These surveys allow our customers to carry out piling works safe in the knowledge that their pile drivers will not strike any large German bombs.
-To find out more about this service, click here.
+Brimstone provides UXO surveys to the UK construction industry.
+These surveys allow our customers to safely carry out piling works, ensuring their pile drivers will not strike any large German bombs.